 On the external front, exports of goods and services fell 72.9% in Q2, which was below Q1's 3.3% contraction, largely reflecting a weak global trading environment and restrictions on the mining sector in April–May.
 In addition, imports of goods and services declined at a more pronounced pace of 54.2% in Q2, compared to Q1’s 16.9% fall.
 Thus, taken as a whole, the external sector subtracted 7.4 percentage points from the headline result in Q2, contrasting Q1’s 3.9 percentage-point contribution.

-On an annual basis, economic activity fell 9.3% in Q2, down from the previous period's 0.7% contraction.
+On an annual basis, GDP plummeted 17.1% in Q2, contrasting the previous period's 0.1% expansion.